rozinhilmi/rozinhilmi/README.md

 <h3>Hello there, I'm Hilmi  👋</h3>

-I am a last semester information systems student with experience in Mobile Programming and Web Programming.
+I am a final semester information systems student with experience in Mobile Programming and Web Programming.
 I have worked on various projects and interacted directly with clients.
 I am a fast learner and hard worker.
 I am also capable of public speaking, communication and team management.
 Want to learn more about mobile programmer, web programmer and pursue more experience in software engineering.